knmoody/Summer-Genomics-Tulane/pyrad_on_cypress.md

 ```

 * Continue running step 1 for plates 2 and 3 by making new params.txt files and running new scripts or editing the first one

+* We were able to successfully run step 1 of pyrad using the new script and new params.txt files.
+After this finished we explored the outputs.
+*
+ls fastq/ | wc –l 	*tells you how many files you have in this fastq folder
+wc -l jacana1.barcodes 	*tells you how many lines are in this file (95 is ok, 96 is ok too – depends on how computer is counting lines)

+*once a job is submitted you will have a new folder for that job – you want to keep the right folder, rename it and get rid of old ones

+ls w[folder number] 	*this should show all the inputs and outputs from this job including a stats and fastq

+du --si w[folder number] 	*this is another way to see if it worked, it shows you what’s in the folder and how much space it takes up

+*We renamed our successful job output folders and went into them to explore the fastq and stats outputs

+*We saw that line 19 (maxM)in the params file sets levels of more or les stringency – the default is 1 (one mismatch), but you can change this

+cat stats/s1.sorting.txt | column –t | head 	*This will show you the beginning of the file with number of reads, etc in columns